Best Joint Credit Cards

 1. Convenience and Accessibility ✔️

-Generally speaking, there's an added layer of convenience with these accounts since multiple people have access to the credit line.
+There's an added layer of convenience with these accounts since multiple people have access to the credit line.

 If you're living in the same house, for instance, this helps a lot with shared expenses, such as household bills or family purchases, since you no longer need to make constant transfers or coordinate all your payments — you can do it in one location.